jase-k/rust_web_auditor/readme.md

 # WORK IN PROGRESS

 Next milestone:
-List out all external links to check for bad links / redirects
+[] - List out all external links to check for bad links / redirects

 Upcoming Milestones:
 Use lighthouse to run an audit on every url in domain file.
+Kill geckodriver before closing on error

 # Purpose: